wazo-platform/wazo-js-sdk/README.md

 * `const { WazoApiClient } = require('@wazo/sdk');`
 * `import { WazoApiClient } from '@wazo/sdk';`

-Depending on your environment you can import:
+Depending on your environment, you can import:
 * `@wazo/sdk/esm`: compatible with (most) **browsers only**.
 * `@wazo/sdk/lib`: runnable on `node` env.